endojs/endo/README.md

 const sourceBundleP = bundleSource(`${__dirname}/../path/to/toplevel`);
 ```
 to get a promise for a source bundle, that resolves after reading the
-named sources and bindling them into a form that vats can load, as indicated
+named sources and bundling them into a form that vats can load, as indicated
 by the `moduleFormat` below.
 Currently, the only supported module format
 is `getExport`.
 Note that this way of loading external modules is likely to
 change.